cedricwalter/blockchain-consensus/README.md

 ## Cons
 * Economic inequality, rich get richer.
 * Attackers can calculate the probability of winning the reward to create a block of the blockchain based on who has how many coins.
+* Initial targets for Ethereum’s Casper implementation are only 100 TPS

 ## Read more
 https://en.wikipedia.org/wiki/Proof-of-stake